nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ## Challenges
 ### Workshop on Autonomous Driving, CVPR 2019
 The first nuScenes detection challenge will be held at CVPR 2019.
-Submission window opens in April 2019 and closes June 15th.
+Submission window opens in May 2019 and closes June 15th.
 Results and winners will be announced at the Workshop on Autonomous Driving ([WAD](https://sites.google.com/view/wad2019)) at [CVPR 2019](http://cvpr2019.thecvf.com/).

 ## Submission rules